The-Web3-Compass/web3-compass-data-repository/examples/example-11/frontend/implementation.md

 })
 ```

 For this lottery, we don’t need this.
 The contract handles everything.
-But if you’re building something more complex (DEX aggregator, cross-chain bridge UI, multi-chain portfolio tracker), `onlyswaps-js` gives you direct access to the OnlySwaps network.
+But if you’re building something more complex (DEX aggregator, cross-chain bridge UI, multi-chain portfolio tracker), `onlyswaps-js` gives you direct access to the only swaps network.

 The library handles:
 - Querying available routes and solver liquidity